What are the Leading Causes of Bankruptcy? Key U.S. Statistics

 One in three Americans struggles to pay their medical debts

 Currently, 20% of households -- or one in five families -- hold medical debt.
 In addition, the latest studies show that about 40% of American adults struggle to pay their medical bills.
 Unfortunately, the majority of them fail to escape their debts and file for bankruptcy.

-Another disturbing fact is that 30% of Americans who currently don’t have a medical debt say that they wouldn’t be able to pay an unexpected $500 medical bill without borrowing money.
+Another troubling fact is that 30% of Americans who currently don’t have medical debt say that they wouldn’t be able to pay an unexpected $500 medical bill without borrowing money.